 The Corps has developed techniques to conduct forecasting in support of the regulation of the ACT Basin.
-In addition, the Corps relies on other federal agencies such as the NWS and the USGS to help maintain accurate data and forecast products to aid in making the most prudent water management decisions.
+In addition, the Corps relies on other federal agencies such as the NWS and USGS to help maintain accurate data and forecast products to aid in making the most prudent water management decisions.
 The regulation of multipurpose projects requires scheduling releases and storage on the basis of both observed and forecasted hydrologic events throughout the basin.
 During both normal and below-normal runoff conditions, releases through the power plants are scheduled on the basis of water availability, to the extent reasonably possible, during peak periods to generate electricity during periods of greatest demand.
-The release level and schedules are dependent on current and anticipated hydrologic events.
-The most efficient use of water is always a goal, especially during the course of a hydrologic cycle when below-normal streamflow is occurring.
+The release level and schedules are dependent on current and anticipated hydrologic cycle when below-normal streamflow is occurring.
 Reliable forecasts of reservoir inflow and other hydrologic events that influence streamflow are critical to the efficient regulation of the ACT System.

 a.
-Role of The Corps.
+Role of USACE.
 The Water Management Section maintains real-time observation of river and weather conditions in the Mobile District.
 The Water Management Section has capabilities to make forecasts for several areas in the ACT Basin.
-Those areas include all the federal projects and other locations.
+Those areas include all the Federal projects and other locations.
 Observation of real-time stream conditions provides guidance of the accuracy of the forecasts.
 The Corps maintains contact with the River Forecast Center to receive forecast and other data as needed.
 Daily operation of the ACT River Basin during normal, flood risk management, and drought conservation regulation requires accurate, continual short-range and long-range elevation, streamflow, and river-stage forecasting.
 These short-range inflow forecasts are used as input in computer model simulations so that project release determinations can be optimized to achieve the regulation objectives stated in this manual.
 The Water Management Section continuously monitors the weather conditions occurring throughout the basin and the weather and hydrologic forecasts issued by the NWS.
-The Water Management Section then develops forecasts that are to meet the regulation objectives of regulating the ACT projects.
-The Water Management Section prepares five-week inflow and lake elevation forecasts weekly based on estimates of rainfall and historical observed data in the basin.
-These projections assist in maintaining system balance and providing project staff and the public lake level trends based on the current hydrology and operational goals of the period.
-In addition, the Water Management Section provides weekly hydropower generation forecasts based on current power plant capacity, latest hydrological conditions, and system water availability.
+Whenever possible, the NWS weather and hydrologic forecasts are used.
+The Water Management Section develops forecasts that are used to meet the regulation objectives of the Corps ACT Reservoirs.
+In addition, the Water Management Section provides weekly hydropower generation forecasts using current power plant capacity, latest hydrological conditions, and system water availability.

 b.
 Role of Other Agencies.
 The NWS is responsible for preparing and publicly disseminating forecasts relating to precipitation, temperatures, and other meteorological elements related to weather and weather-related forecasting in the ACT Basin.
 The Water Management Section uses the NWS as a key source of information for weather forecasts.
 The meteorological forecasting provided by the Birmingham, Alabama and Peachtree City, Georgia offices of the NWS is considered critical to the Corps' water resources management mission.
-The proactive use of 24- and 48-hour Quantitative Precipitation Forecasts (QPFs) are invaluable in providing guidance for basin release determinations.
+The 24- and 48-hour Quantitative Precipitation Forecasts (QPFs) are invaluable in providing guidance for proactive management of basin release determinations.
 Using precipitation forecasts and subsequent runoff directly relates to project release decisions.